mgfarmer/openscad_tray_generator/README.md

 Number of objects existing:         0
 ```
 Now you can see more details about the two trays that are going to be generated, including where the
 files will be located.
-By default, [product] will organize the trays into subfolders organized first
+By default, Tray Generator will organize the trays into subfolders organized first
 by length, then by width, then by height.
 If you are creating a large library of trays this will make
 it much easier to find the tray you want to print in the future.
 You can, however, use the "--flat"
 command line option to have all generate files placed in the top level of the output folder.
 Try it: